IgniteUI/igniteui-docfx/kr/components/overlay_position.md

     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

-3. **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point) in case the element is partially out of view.
+3. **Auto** - Positions the element as in **Connected** positioning strategy and re-positions the element in the view port (calculating a different start point) in case the element is partially out of view. **Auto** strategy will try initially to show the element as **Connected** does.
+If element goes out of the view **Auto** will flip the start point and direction, e.g. if direction is bottom it will switch it to top and so on.
+If after flipping the element is still out of view **Auto** will use initial directions and start point and will push the element into view, e.g. if the element goes out with 50px in right direction **Auto** will push it with 50px to the left.
+If after this element is partially out of view, element is wider or higher than the view port, **Auto** will align element's left/top edge with view port's left/top edge.
 Defaults to:

     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|
     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

-> [!NOTE]
-> Will not try to reposition the element if the strategy is using  HorizontalDirection = Center / VerticalDirection = Middle.

 4. **Elastic** - Positions the element as in **Connected** positioning strategy and re-sizes the element to fit inside of the view port (re-calculating width and/or height) in case the element is partially out of view. `minSize :{ width: number, height: number}` can be passed in `positionSettings` to prevent resizing if it would put the element dimensions below a certain threshold.
 Defaults to:
     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       | minSize               |